 The dried root is frequently used in India to treat a variety of ailments, such as fevers, edema (fluid buildup), asthma, sterility, gastric ulcers, rheumatism, paralysis, and infant malnutrition.
 It is used for a variety of ailments in various regions of India.
 The Rajputs use the root for lumbago, arthritis, and dyspepsia (digestive problem), while the Punjabis use it for low back pain and as an aphrodisiac.
 The fresh root has been applied as a poultice for boils, glandular swellings, and decubitus ulcers (bedsores).
 The leaves are applied locally to cure boils or ulcers, and they are also taken internally to treat alcoholism and as an anthelmintic (destroying intestinal worms).

 For centuries there has been anecdotal evidence that taking ashwagandha can boost men's strength, virility, and ability to build muscle.
-Although there have not been any large-scale clinical trials investigating the connection between ashwagandha and testosterone, there have been a number of smaller studies.
+Although there have not been any large-scale clinical trials investigating the connection between ashwagandha and testosterone, there have been a number of smaller studies that show this herb boosts testosterone.
 These studies support the belief that taking ashwagandha promotes higher levels of testosterone in the body.

 The interesting thing about the research that has been done to date on ashwagandha is that it shows that there are several mechanisms by which it may increase testosterone production in the body.
 This differs from most other herbal adaptogens, which only have one mechanism.

 There are, in fact, three key mechanisms by which ashwagandha appears to support increased testosterone: